Chincode123/Gymnasiearbete-Dronare/README.md

     radio.startListening();
 }
 ```
-It begins by stoping the radio-device from listening to messages, which is required in order to write messages, and enters into a loop that continues until either:
+It begins by stoping the radio device from listening to messages, which is required in order to write messages, and enters into a loop that continues until either:
 - There are no more messages to send.
 - A message fails to send.

-It ends by reactivating the listening capabilities of the radio-device.
+It ends by reactivating the listening capabilities of the radio device.

 ##### Activation and De-activation Functions